1coderookie/AnycubicTrigorillaInsights/README.md

-# Anycubic Trigorilla Boards
+# Anycubic Trigorilla Mainboards
-Here you'll find an overview about Trigorilla mainboards that Anycubic used in their 3D FDM printers (generation Kobra and younger).
+Here you'll find some information about Trigorilla mainboards that Anycubic used in their 3D FDM printers (generation Kobra and younger).

 ---